-Causes Of Migraines
+What Causes Migraines

-If you ask your doctor they will correctly tell you the actual cause of migraines is unclear but thought to be the result of abnormal brain activity affecting nerve signals, chemistry, and blood flow in the brain.
-They may also rightly point out that there can be a genetic factor, migraines often run in families, and gene factors have in fact been isolated by geneticists.
-Your doctor will also correctly tell you that there are a number of drugs that were originally developed for conditions like epilepsy and depression that can also relieve migraine attacks.
-The reality is that as far as the provable and measurable science goes this is pretty much all we know.
+If you ask your doctor they will correctly tell you the actual cause of migraines is unclear; but that they are thought to be the result of transient changes in brain chemistry, and blood flow in the brain.
+They may also rightly point out that there can be genetic factors, migraines often run in families.
+Gene factors have in fact been isolated by geneticists.
+Your doctor will also correctly tell you that there are a number of useful drugs that were originally developed for conditions like epilepsy and depression that can also relieve migraine attacks.

+As far as wholesale measurable science goes, the wisdom above is essentially all we know about migraines.
 We are a long long way from knowing ‘scientifically’ what migraines really are ‘made of’.
-Happily, outside of laboratories and scientific journals, there is far more to be said about the management of migraine headaches.
+Happily, outside of laboratories and scientific journals, in the real world, there is far more to be said about the management of migraine headaches.

 Migraines And The Musculoskeletal System

 One of the happiest pieces of news about migraines is that many of them improve greatly when you resolve any neck and jaw issues you may have.

 Tension and inflammation in the muscles, joints, and soft tissues of the neck and jaw can create a great deal of pain, anyone who has some experience of injury in this area will vouch for that.
 But how do migraines fit in to this picture?
 A major key to understanding migraines is that they can be generated by ‘referred pain’.

 A better-known example of ‘referred pain’ is sciatica or sciatic pain.
 Most people know that sciatic pain is felt in the back of the leg but usually is actually coming from a problem deep inside the lower spine or pelvis.